wsydney76/filmdbapp/Readme.md

 * `sencha app build native` for android app version (requires Android SDK > 6.2.3 + Gradle build tool installed)

 PS.
-Yes, we used the generic feminimum 'actress' for boys and girls and everybody...
+Yes, we used the generic femininum 'actress' for boys and girls and everybody...

 # Ext JS Read Me